lubib/Amazon_Vine_Analysis/README.md

 Summary:

 In this particur case having a paid Vine review didn't really make a difference in the percentage of 5-star reviews.
-The Vine program didn't not incentivize positive coverage.
+The Vine program didn't incentivize positive coverage.
 Also, to note that there weren't too many paid reviews.